muze-innovation/chassis/backend/README.md

 }
 ```

-Call a function using a `Banner.ts` as an example TS file to convert it to a schema.
+Call a function using a `Banner.ts` as an example TS file to convert to a schema.

 ```ts
 getJsonSchema('path/spec/Banner.ts')